ddormer/valheim-serverside/README.md

  2. Copy plugin DLL into the BepInEx/plugins/ directory on your dedicated server.
  3. You're done!
 No client-side changes are needed.

+_It's recommended to also install the mod "BetterNetworking", it works very well with Serverside Simulations._

 ### Configuration

 - MaxObjectsPerFrame.MaxObjects can be increased to improve the loading times of areas on the server, at the expense of CPU usage.